jrasmusson/swift-arcade/Foundation/Nibs/README.md

 - Create the nib (same name as view controller).
 - Set it's File's Owner to the `ViewController`.
 - Point the File's Owner `view` to the nib view
+- Load the `ViewController` in the AppDelate like any other programatic view controller.

 ![](images/a.png)